-- 3.2.6 Methanol (LCMS, Optima LCMS grade, or equivalent) - 3.2.7 Ammonium Formate (LCMS, Optima LCMS grade, or equivalent) - 3.2.8 Ammonium Hydroxide (ACS grade or higher) - 3.2.9 Ethyl Acetate (ACS grade or higher) - 3.2.9.10 20% Methanol in Water (LCMS, Optima LCMS grade, or equivalent) (Reconstitution Solvent) - 3.2.9.11 LC/MS Needle Rinse (40/40/20: LCMS Water/Methanol/Isopropanol or 75% MeOH in water) - 3.2.10 Beta-glucuronidase (BGTurbo) (if run includes urine samples) - 3.2.11 Instant Buffer I (provided with BGTurbo) - 3.2.12 1% HCl in MeOH (if run includes urine samples) - 3.3 Quality Assurance: Reference materials and Controls - 3.3.1 Internal Controls, Calibrators, Internal Standards, and Blanks. - 3.3.1.1 Internal controls, calibrators, and internal standards are prepared by the ToxBox manufacturer and contained on the 96 well plate.
-A minimum of one internal positive control that has a concentration near the administrative cut off level for each compound will be run with each extraction.

-3.3.2 Negative Control

-3.3.2.1 A negative control will be run with each panel extraction.
+- 3.2.6 Methanol (LCMS, Optima LCMS grade, or equivalent) - 3.2.7 Ammonium Formate (LCMS, Optima LCMS grade, or equivalent) - 3.2.8 Ammonium Hydroxide (ACS grade or higher) - 3.2.9 Ethyl Acetate (ACS grade or higher) - 3.2.10 20% Methanol in Water (LCMS, Optima LCMS grade, or equivalent) (Reconstitution Solvent) - 3.2.11 LC/MS Needle Rinse (40/40/20: LCMS Water/Methanol/Isopropanol or 75% MeOH in water) - 3.2.10 Beta-glucuronidase (BGTurbo) (if run includes urine samples) - 3.2.12 Instant Buffer I (provided with BGTurbo) - 3.2.13 1% HCl in MeOH (if run includes urine samples) - 3.3 Quality Assurance: Reference materials and Controls - 3.3.1 Internal Controls, Calibrators, Internal Standards, and Blanks. - 3.3.1.1 Internal controls, calibrators, and internal standards are prepared by the ToxBox manufacturer and contained on the 96 well plate.
+A minimum of one internal positive control that has a concentration near the administrative cut off level for each compound will be run with each extraction. - 3.3.2 Negative Control - 3.3.2.1 A negative control will be run with each panel extraction.
 If the run contains urine samples, a negative urine and positive internal or external urine control will also be included in the run.

-3.3.4 Blanks

-- 3.3.4.1 A non-extracted or extracted blank containing internal standard will be run directly before each case sample to rule out carryover if the sample injected before it contains the same compound.
+Urine controls are used for the evaluation of urine samples only. - 3.3.4 Blanks - 3.3.4.1 A non-extracted or extracted blank containing internal standard will be run directly before each case sample to rule out carryover if the sample injected before it contains the same compound.
 A sample run immediately after a negative control does not require a solvent blank immediately before it.
 When evaluating the blank, if the confirmation criteria (e.g. ion ratios, RT, S/N) are not met, the analyte is not considered present.
 If all confirmation criteria is met, the response of the blank will be considered.
 The area response of the blank preceding a sample must be at least 10 times less than any compound confirmed in the case sample and must be below the limit of confirmation for any analyte confirmed in the case sample to be considered negative.
 If a blank does contain a compound, the blank and the sample can be reinjected. - 3.3.4.2 It is recommended that a blank follow any samples that exhibit a very strong response in the screen. - 3.3.4.3 To prepare blank, dilute 1-part ISTD (obtained from a blank well in the extraction plate) in 4-5 parts LCMS grade methanol.

-Toxicology Analytical Methods Toxicology AM #28: Blood and Urine Multi-Drug Confirmatory Analysis by cory Analysis by Page 80 of 101
+Toxicology Analytical Methods Toxicology AM #28: Blood and Urine Multi-Drug Confirmatory Analysis by LCMS-QQQ Revision 18 Issue Date: 12/15/2023 Issuing Authority: Quality Manager